Make-School-Courses/DS-2.3-Data-Science-in-Production/README.md

 1. Implement Advanced Visualizations using a Chart.js/D3.js Frontend, and a Python Backend
 1. Implement a Machine Learning or Deep Learning model on a Web App using Flask and Flask-RESTPlus
-1. Dockerize the Flask Web App and serve it on heroku
+1. Understand containers and be familiar with the Docker ecosystem
-1. Dockerize a Machine Learning or Deep Learning Model and serve it on AWS (Amazon Web Services)
+1. Dockerize a Flask Web App containing a Machine Learning or Deep Learning Model and deploy it on Heroku, and also on AWS (Amazon Web Services)
-1. Work on Big Data using PySpark, H2O and Pandas
+1. Understand the PySpark ecosystem and work on Big Data using PySpark, H2O and Pandas

 ## Schedule